Aileen Eaton

-Aileen LeBell Eaton (February 5, 1909 – November 15, 1987) was a boxing and professional wrestling promoter who was influential in the United States' west coast's boxing and wrestling scene for five decades.
+Aileen LeBell Eaton (February 5, 1909 – November 7, 1987) was an American boxing and professional wrestling promoter who was influential in the United States' west coast's boxing and wrestling scene for five decades.
 In 2002, she was the first woman inducted into the International Boxing Hall of Fame.

 Eaton was born in Vancouver, British Columbia, Canada.
 She attended Los Angeles High School.

 Her second husband, Cal Eaton, was a boxing promoter in Los Angeles.
 She got involved in her husband's business in 1942.
 During her career as a promoter, Eaton would get involved with big-name promoters and fighters, sometimes traveling to other states in search of business.
 Eaton is the mother of martial artist and professional wrestler Gene LeBell and professional wrestling promoter Mike LeBell.